JoshuaChen2048/mcp-server-weather/README.md

 **Returns:**

-*   `str`: A JSON string containing the daily weather forecast data from the Open-MTeteo API, or an error message if the data could not be fetched.
+*   `str`: A JSON string containing the daily weather forecast data from the Open-Meteo API, or an error message if the data could not be fetched.

 ### `get_historical_weather(latitude: float, longitude: float, start_date: str, end_date: str) -> str`